 High risk / Unclear evidence

 There are few indications for nebulizing medication.
-Bronchodilators are best delivered by MDI and spacer when possible but in cases of severe asthma or perhaps, more commonly, in croup, a nebulizer chamber may be the way to go.
+Bronchodilators are best delivered by MDI and spacer when possible, but in cases of severe asthma or, more commonly, in croup, a nebulizer chamber may be the way to go.
 The UK guidelines do not consider the delivery of nebulized medications as an AGP.
-The rationale behind this is that the aerosol is derived from a non-patient source.
-Even if they do have the disease the medication sticks to the mucus membranes and so will not get released into the general environs.
+The rationale is that the aerosol is derived from a non-patient source.
+Even if they have the disease, the medication sticks to the mucus membranes and will not get released into the general environment.
 There seems to be a lack of global consensus on this.

-Nebulizers generate small particles, between 1-5microns in diameter, in order to get down into the bronchioles and not just be deposited in the oropharynx.
-Viable COVID19 viral RNA has been detected in aerosol form 3 hours after delivery by nebulizer in experimental conditions but this does not prove infectivity, just infectious potential.
+Nebulizers generate small particles, between 1 and 5 microns in diameter, to get down into the bronchioles and not just be deposited in the oropharynx.
+Viable COVID-19 viral RNA has been detected in aerosol form 3 hours after delivery by nebulizer in experimental conditions, but this does not prove infectivity, just infectious potential.

-In 2009 O’Neill et al. performed air sampling studies for common patient activities, including making the bed and providing nebulized therapy, as well as some more invasive treatments (bronchoscopy and suctioning).
-Although small numbers they found an increase in influenza particle numbers (from baseline) of up to 70,000/cm³.
+In 2009, O’Neill et al. performed air sampling studies for common patient activities, including making the bed and providing nebulized therapy, as well as some more invasive treatments (bronchoscopy and suctioning).
+Although in small numbers, they found an increase in influenza particle numbers (from baseline) of up to 70,000/cm³.

 High Flow Nasal Cannula